Aaron-Pandian/portfolio/JavaScript/README.md

-This file is a growing store of code written for personal JS development.
+This file is a growing store of code written for personal Java Script programs.